 “The ultimate goal is to work alongside the NHS to help improve the support available to parents and eventually fund a community nurse.
 Together we can really change things.”

-Paddy Chandler, the Stronger Communities delivery manager for Ryedale and North York Moors, today praised the development of the Kick Rexi Out project as “inspirational”.
+Paddy Chandler, the Stronger Communities delivery manager for Ryedale and North York Moors, also praised Kick Rexi Out and called it “inspirational”.

 “Their aim to support others, and in the long term to help improve systems, fits incredibly well with Community Mental Health Transformation objectives,” he said.